Westminster Abbey Choir School

-Westminster Abbey Choir School is a boarding preparatory school for boys in Westminster, London and the only remaining choir school in the United Kingdom which exclusively educates choristers (i.e. only choirboys attend the school).
+Westminster Abbey Choir School is a boarding preparatory school for boys in Westminster, and the only remaining choir school in the United Kingdom which exclusively educates choristers (i.e. only choirboys attend the school).
 It is located in Dean's Yard, by Westminster Abbey.
 It educates about 30 boys, aged 8–13 who sing in the Choir of Westminster Abbey, which takes part in state and national occasions as well as singing evensong every day (except Wednesday) and gives concert performances worldwide.
 Recent tours include to America, Hungary and Moscow.
 Other tours have included Australia, America and Hong Kong.

 The school is one of only three choir schools that educate only the male trebles of the choir, the others being Saint Thomas Choir School in New York City and Escolania de Montserrat in Spain.

-The headmaster is Peter Roberts, former assessment co-ordinator of St George's School, Windsor Castle.
-The organist and master of the choristers is James O'Donnell, former Master of Music at Westminster Cathedral.
+The headteacher is Dr Emma Margrett who became the first female headteacher of Westminster Abbey Choir School on 1 January 2024.
+The organist and master of the choristers is Andrew Nethsingha, former Director of Music at St John’s College Cambridge.

 History

 The school is believed to have been founded around 1560, as the choir boys of Westminster Abbey have been educated there since Elizabethan times.
 The present school was built in 1915 (2015 being its centenary year) and underwent renovations in 1990s.

-The two houses of the Choir School are named after the musicians John Blow and Henry Purcell, who were both Organists of Westminster Abbey, and who are both buried in the abbey.
+The three houses of the Choir School are named after the musicians John Blow, Henry Purcell and Orlando Gibbons, who were all Organists of Westminster Abbey.